-Administration, Custodian and Secretarial
+Administration, Custodian and Secretarial Agreement

-Under the Administration, Custodian and Secretarial Agreement, the Company has agreed to pay or procure to be paid to the Administrator, for its services as administrator, secretary, custodian and registrar, a fee of 0.135% (2018: 0.135%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date).
-In addition, the Administrator is entitled to receive interest earned by the Company on the unpaid element of the fees due to the date of termination.
+Under the Administration, Custodian and Secretarial Agreement, the Company has agreed to pay or procure to be paid to the administrator, for its services as administrator, secretary, custodian and registrar, a fee of 0.15% (2018: 0.15%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
+In addition the administrator is entitled to receive interest earned by the Company on the unpaid element of the fees.
 See notes 9, 11, 12 and 15 for details of administration fees and interest paid in the year and balances outstanding at the year end.